comptelab/reactivations/README.md

 Code to replicate figures in "Pinging reveals active, not silent, working memories", Joao Barbosa, Diego Lozano-Soldevilla & Albert Compte

-IMPORTANT: I did not collect the data analyzed in this paper.
+IMPORTANT: We did not collect the data analyzed in this paper.
 Consider downloading and citing the original datasets from the original publications.

 [Wolff et al 2015](https://www.frontiersin.org/articles/10.3389/fnsys.2015.00123/full)
 [Wolff et al 2017](https://www.nature.com/articles/nn.4546)